bsav2-sudo/bsav2-sudo-Cybersecurity/HelloWorld.md

 <code>Wireshark</code> <code>IPv4 and IPv6</code> <code>TCP and UDP</code> <code>Network Forensics</code> <code>Traffic Analysis</code>

 In this project, I use **Wireshark** to analyse existing PCAP files to look at normal and malicous traffic behaviour to differentiate and find IOC's through these PCAP's.
 These include looking at the <code>TCP and UDP Protocols </code> , <code> HTTP Requests and Posts </code> , <code> IPv4 and ARP Traffic </code> and more.
 This project looks at a range of PCAP files such as DOS attacks, Malware Analysis, Scanning via nmap and more.
+The projects focus is to be able to differentiate normal traffic with malicious traffic in Large PCAP files as large organisations will have a large amount of network traffic - so the ability to effectively pick out malicious traffic details is imperative to a successful IT Security Operation.

 #### 3. IDS and IPS with Snort